8.7 Chapter Conclusion

 Summary

-In this chapter, we have explored many different careers from administrative jobs and other executive options to those with direct patient-facing responsibilities.
-The education requirements for these careers will vary from a high school degree and no formal education to advanced degrees in healthcare administration, business or finance.
-Many certification programs abound for entry-level positions and graduate level advancement education.
+In this chapter, we explored various careers, from administrative and executive roles to those with direct patient-facing responsibilities.
+The education requirements for these positions range from a high school diploma to advanced degrees in healthcare administration, business, or finance.
+Additionally, many certification programs are available for entry-level positions and for advancing to graduate-level roles.

-In our introduction, we learned about Alma who was looking for a career change but was concerned about the commitment required while she was working a full-time job and raising a family.
-Many of these careers are open to individuals through night classes and online education, providing access to training programs that would have otherwise been difficult to schedule.
-In Alma’s meeting with the career counselor, she may have explored many of these options such as patient advocate, coding and billing specialist or patient services representative.
-If she chooses to find an entry-level position, she may find a job that provides tuition assistance for employees seeking to earn advanced degrees and rise in their organization.
+We began with Alma, who was considering a career change but was concerned about balancing her full-time job and family.
+Many of these careers offer flexible options, such as night classes and online education, providing access to training programs that would have otherwise been difficult to schedule.
+During Alma’s meeting with the career counselor, she may have explored careers such as patient advocate, coding and billing specialist, or patient services representative.
+If she chooses an entry-level position, she might even find a job that provides tuition assistance for employees seeking to earn advanced degrees and rise in their organization.

 Review Questions

-- Differentiate between a clinical director and an office manager in your own words.
-How would you distinguish between the two positions?
+2. Differentiate between a clinical director and an office manager in your own words.
+How would you distinguish between these two positions?

-- In your words, describe Health Information Technology and Health Information Management.
-What are some of the similarities and differences between the two?
+3. In your own words, describe health information technology (HIT) and health information management (HIM).
+What are the similarities and differences between the two?

-- Where would a chief nurse report to, the CEO or the President?
+4. Who would a chief nurse report to, the CEO or the president?

-- What stands out to you about the educational requirements of each job mentioned in the chapter?
-How do administrative job educational requirements compare to those of direct-facing positions?
+6. What stands out to you about the educational requirements of each job mentioned in the chapter?
+How do the educational requirements for administrative jobs compare to those for direct-facing positions?

-- When considering a career pathway, which ones have the most room for advancement and how does it occur?
+7. When considering a career pathway, which options have the most room for advancement, and how does that advancement typically occur?

-- Define a superbill and describe how it is used.
+8. Define a superbill and explain how it is used.

-- Which jobs in this chapter can be done with an associate’s degree or a certificate and which ones require a bachelor’s degree or higher?
+10. Which jobs in this chapter can be done with an associate degree or certificate, and which require a bachelor’s degree or higher?